bsdimp/freebsd-git-docs/mini-primer.md

 % git merge -s ours -m "Mark old branch as merged" old_branch
 ```
 With that, it's possible to merge your work branch or the main branch
 in any order without problem.
-Eventually, when you are ready to merge
+Eventually, when you are ready to commit
 your work back to main, you can perform a rebase to main, or do a
 squash commit by combining everything into one commit.